19 Perennial Plants For Florida Garden Spaces

 Cuban Gold Duranta is very fond of moisture, however, the frequency of watering will depend on the time of year.

-Cuban gold duranta, sometimes called “gold mound,” is a shrub plant, and it’s great for the Florida climate.
-The foliage you see on this plant is more colorful than you might expect, with tints of both yellow and green.
+Cuban gold duranta, sometimes called gold mound, is a great shrub for the Florida climate.
+The foliage you see is more colorful than you might expect, with tints of both yellow and green.
 In many cases, the yellow is delightfully bright.

 Keep in mind, though, that you shouldn’t plant Cuban gold duranta as a hedge.
 Instead, use it as an accent plant in other parts of your garden.
 You should plant Cuban gold duranta in well-drained soil, and you should give this plant as much sun as possible.
 This helps enhance the color of the foliage.